Silly Daddy

-Born out of the American Independent Comics Movement, Silly Daddy is a comic book, graphic novel and webcomics blog by Joe Chiappetta.
-Started shortly after the birth of his first child in 1991, artist Joe Chiappetta began his career as "Silly Daddy", a mostly autobiographical comic series centered on his experience (and lack thereof) as a father.
+Silly Daddy is a comic book, graphic novel and webcomics blog by Joe Chiappetta.
+Born out of the American Independent Comics Movement, the comic started shortly after the birth of his first child in 1991, artist Joe Chiappetta began his career as "Silly Daddy", a mostly autobiographical comic series centered on his experience (and lack thereof) as a father.
 Since Joe is a resident of Chicago, most of the Silly Daddy adventures take place in the Chicago area or local dreamland.
 Major themes in this eclectic series include parenting, family relationships, goofing off, the search for joy and meaning in life, and redemption.
 The print comic version and the webcomic have elements of humor, surrealism, and slice-of-life observations.

 Timeline

 Chiappetta began publishing Silly Daddy in 1991.
 A graphic novel collection of his work came out in 1994, featuring a decade of art.
 Chiappetta began posting Silly Daddy as a webcomic in 2004, and moved it to Blogger in early 2007.

 Chiappetta was most active as a cartoonist in the 1990s, and largely moved on to writing prose in the 2000s.